-Professor

-Associate Professor

-Assistant Professor

-KAGEYAMA, Ryoichiro
+Professor KAGEYAMA, Ryoichiro

-OHTSUKA, Toshiyuki
+Associate Professor OHTSUKA, Toshiyuki

-KOBAYASHI, Taeko
+Assistant Professor KOBAYASHI, Taeko

 We analyze the molecular mechanism of embryonic development by using the most advanced methods such as imaging, optogenetics and transgenic mouse technologies.
 We evaluate mathematical modeling by using transgenic mice and seek to understand the principles of developmental dynamics.
+We found that oscillatory gene expression is important for many developmental processes such as brain morphogenesis and somite formation.